hackforla/calendaring-service/README.md

 # Hack For LA: Calendaring Service

-The Calendaring Service is an integration service that serves as a building block for Hack for LA projects that require calendar services (e.g. the ability to schedule meetings).  {Project Name} helps {target users} accomplish {goal of project}.
+The Calendaring Service is an integration service that serves as a building block for Hack for LA projects that require calendar services (e.g. the ability to schedule meetings).
+#blah blah --> TODO {Project Name} helps {target users} accomplish {goal of project}.
 The {app/site/thing you're building}'s main features include {very brief feature descriptions}.

 ### Project context